RapDoodle/Genetic-Programming-MATLAB/README.md

 - Genetic operators including natural selection, reproduction, and mutation
 - An easy-to-use programming framework to build and train your GP models
 - A template system to specify the nodes allowed for each type.
+- A genetic algorithm optimization framework (you can choose not to use GP).

 ## What is Genetic Programming?